TET2 c.4114_4131dup, p.Thr1372_Phe1377dup

 BP1 (Not Applied) Strength Modified

-According to Standard ACMG guidelines, the rule for BP1 is: 'Missense variant in a gene for which primarily truncating variants are known to cause disease.'
-The variant here is an in-frame duplication rather than a typical missense change, and there is no specific evidence to suggest this mechanism.
+According to standard ACMG guidelines, the rule for BP1 is: "Missense variant in a gene where only LoF causes disease."
+The evidence for this variant shows: it is an in-frame duplication, not a missense variant.
 Therefore, this criterion is not applied.

 BP2